Kelly-Chan2002/Basic-GPIO-LED-Controller/README.md

 •	One Button

-You will want to connect your Raspberry Pi in the manner shown below.
+You will want to connect your Raspberry Pi in the manner shown below in files GPIO Connection 1 and GPIO Connection 2.

 Before running the code provided, you will first want to run these lines on your Raspberry Pi’s.